The Disclaimer: An Arrow in the Savvy Planner’s Quiver

 Second, by disclaiming your half of the gift, you will not have to pay gift taxes on any amount you want to give to your sister.
 In 2014, the IRS limits the amount of cash that can be given tax-free to a particular individual.
 In this situation, if you were to accept the $200,000 and then try to give it to your sister as a cash gift, any amount over $14,000 given to your sister in a given year would count towards your lifetime gift limit.** Any amount of cash gifts which exceed that limit—$5.34million in a lifetime—will be subject to a gift tax of up to 40 percent.
 Ouch.
 To keep things simple and tax-free, disclaiming the inheritance is your best bet.

 Deciding whether or not to disclaim is a big decision that can have serious benefits or consequences.
 In order to make the decision that is best for you and your family, speak with an experienced estate planning attorney before you act.
-If you need estate planning advice, call Lonich Patton Ehrlich Policastri to schedule a free half-hour consultation.
+If you need estate planning advice, call Lonich Patton Erlich Policastri to schedule a free half-hour consultation.
 Our attorneys are passionate about estate planning and have decades of experience handling complex estate planning matters, including wills and living trusts.
-If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information.
+If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.